History of King’s House School

 David Dearle (1973 – 1989) was Head when a state-of-the-art gymnasium was built, which was of huge benefit to all pupils.

-Stephanie Piper (2002 – 2011) became Head in 2002, and under her leadership the Nursery established and the Civil Service Sports Ground in Chiswick was taken over by the School, securing excellent sports facilities.
+Stephanie Piper (2002 – 2011) became Head in 2002, and under her leadership the Nursery established and the Civil Service Sports Ground in Chiswick was taken over by the School.
+King’s House School Sports Ground, is a 35-acre site in Chiswick that was previously run by the Civil Service.
+Since then, we have developed the site to include a large range of different facilties which are used by King’s House School, as well as the wider community.

-There have been several major developments under the current leadership of Mark Turner, including:
+Some of the major developments at the Sports Ground under the current leadership of Mark Turner, includes:

 • The opening of a 3G astro-turf pitch at the Chiswick grounds